prvdmwrong/prvdmwrong/docs/tutorials/advanced/philosophies.md

 - [Lazy Modules by NightLapse Studios](https://github.com/NightLapse-Studios/LazyModules/)
 - [Lumin Framework by Lumin Labs](https://github.com/lumin-dev/LuminFramework)

-So, why did we make Oh My Prvd?
+So, why did we make Prvd 'M Wrong?

 Each of these frameworks solve the same problem in multiple angles.
-The goal of Oh My Prvd is to take all of the lessons and ideas learned from these projects and build a framework that can solve this problem for good.
+The goal of Prvd 'M Wrong is to take all of the lessons and ideas learned from these projects and build a framework that can solve this problem for good.
 In addition, all of these frameworks have major drawbacks: